commandblock2/coffee-mod-hsds/README.md

 ## TODO
 - Finish advancements and rewrite previous section according to advancements
 - Heart attack Advancement
-- Gamerule reset coffee tick on rest and non sleeping if single player has effect
 - Texturing
 - Also game play improvement like particles and sound effect